 Economic Considerations Related to Restoration Activities: Restoration of Hydrologic and In-stream Habitat Condition and Processes As discussed above and in Section 5.4 and 5.5 of the Staff Report, identifying the physical and chemical cause of biological impairment is needed for the restoration of Beneficial Use and biological condition.
 While not required under the scope of the Basin Plan amendment, a discussion of Economic Considerations related to the restoration of in-stream habitat and hydrology has been included as investment will be required to address streams where physical habitat modification is a source of the impairment to Beneficial Uses.

 Historic modification of stream hydrology and habitat has caused or contributed to degraded stream biological condition in many San Diego Region streams (PSA 2016).
 Pursuant to USEPA Guidance for Integrated Reporting (USEPA 2015), streams where impairments occur due, wholly or in part, due to pollution such as hydromodification or habitat modification, are classified as Category 4c on the impaired waters (303d) list.
 This “pollution” is not subject to restoration under the traditional TMDL process, but through other regulatory mechanisms and activities, and via non-regulatory measures (e.g. grants, USEPA 2015).
-While not required under this Basin Plan Amendment, in-stream habitat restoration to restore degraded biological condition has been conducted within the San Diego Region, often resulting in increased biological integrity scores and improved Beneficial Uses.
+While not required under the Basin Plan Amendment, in-stream habitat restoration to restore degraded biological condition has been conducted within the San Diego Region, often resulting in increased biological integrity scores and improved Beneficial Uses.
 This restoration activity also can restore the natural assimilative capacity of a stream, thereby reducing the costs for pollutant controls on discharges.
 Finally, tools have been developed to identify habitat and hydrologic metrics to protect and restore biologic integrity (Stein et al. 2017a and 2017b, Rehn et al. 2018).

 An extreme example of stream restoration is the Forester Creek Improvement Project in Santee, CA (Loflen et al. 2016).
 The project, completed in 2008 at a cost of $36 million, most of which was for property procurement, restored a 2-kilometer section of Forester Creek.
 Due to upstream development and channel hardening within the City of El Cajon, the section of Forester Creek in the downstream City of Santee was subject to continued flooding and property damage, with street closures for every storm event of a 10-year magnitude or greater.
 The restoration project, funded largely by a SWRCB grant, included re-contouring of the creek, floodplain creation, invasive species removal, and vegetative planting.
 The project resulted in an increase in some water quality parameters and one downstream bioassessment score, though monitoring was inadequate to document long-term improvements.

 In southern Orange County, Trabuco Creek has undergone multiple habitat restoration efforts from south of Crown Valley Parkway upstream to Santa Margarita Parkway.
 Prior restoration efforts on Trabuco Creek have been associated with CWA Section 401 permitting (e.g. CWA 401 Certification No. 03C-023, 12C-056), and have included stream restoration and enhancement, such as removal of Arundo donax from over 8,000 linear feet of streambed.
-CSCI scores following restoration meet the Biological Objectives, with scores of 0.96, 0.88, and 0.81 along the restored section (Figure 6)
+CSCI scores following restoration meet the Stream Biological Objective, with scores of 0.96, 0.88, and 0.81 along the restored section (Figure 6)

 Figure 6.
 Trabuco Creek in 2014 following restoration activities.
 This site had a CSCI score of 0.96.